Volunteers are essential to our success!

 Please only commit to the Equine Therapy Sessions that you are 100% sure that you can attend.
 Remember, the success of these sessions depends on everyone showing up to help.
 If something unexpected happens, please let Jennie know as soon as possible.
 Jennie is our PATH Certified instructor and manages the volunteers for this program.
 Please contact her directly to discuss training for volunteer opportunities by visiting https://fuzzyfacesrefuge.org/programs/therapeutic-riding/.

 For Equine Therapy Volunteering, each 45 minute session (private or semi-private) is conducted in a large outdoor arena.
 Trails will be available for students soon.
 Some sessions may be unmounted and focus on grooming or tack.
 We group the sessions into six-week blocks with a week off in between.
 All major holidays are observed.
-Classes run Monday through Thursday with sessions at 4, 5 and 6 PM.
+Classes run Monday through Friday afternoons with most sessions at 4, 5 and 6 PM.

 Animal Care Volunteering